 Storage and Bandwidth

 Vimeo advertises its service as including unlimited data.
 However, unlimited might be a stretch in many cases.
-For example, plans include limited upload hours.
-As soon as you surpass your video uploading quota, Vimeo charges another $99 for 10 hours of additional uploads.

 If you are a TV station looking for 24/7 continuous streaming, please note that the Vimeo live streaming video provider reserves this feature for its highest-priced custom plan.